Recovery Coordination Program

 Our FREE services can help with anything that limits you from getting the care you need when you need it.

-How do Recovery Coordinators help?
+How do Recovery Coordinators Help?

-We develop relationships that are founded on evidence-based recovery practices, principles, and beliefs.
-Participants discover and create their own pathway to recovery and get help with navigating complicated systems.
 Our Recovery Coordinators are Certified Peer and Family Specialists (CPFS) and are trained in Trauma Informed Care and Intentional Peer Support.
 This makes peers especially effective at:

-- Being a non-judgmental personal support and advocate.
+- Providing non-judgmental personal support and advocacy

-- Supporting self-management and development of coping skills.
+- Supporting self-management and development of coping skills

-- Empowering an individual in recovery to maintain a healthy lifestyle.
+- Empowering an individual in recovery to maintain a healthy lifestyle

 Personalized Peer & Family Coaching